 There is a range of possible attack scenarios.
 Low-level electromagnetic pulses would temporarily jam electronics systems, more intense pulses would corrupt important computer data and very powerful bursts would completely fry electronic equipment.

 In modern warfare, the various levels of attack could accomplish a number of important combat missions without racking up many casualties.
 For example, an EMP could effectively neutralize:

 - targeting systems, on the ground and on missiles and bombs

 - navigation systems

 A widespread EMP attack in any country would compromise a military's ability to organize itself.
 Ground troops might have perfectly functioning non-electric weapons (like machine guns), but they wouldn't have the equipment to plan an attack or locate the enemy.
 Effectively, an EMP attack could reduce any military unit into a guerilla-type army.

-For more information about e-bombs and other EMP weapons, check out the links on the next page.
+For more information about EMP weapons, check out the links below.